 In May 2004, a 'Waste Awareness and Education Strategy' was published setting out how the Council intends to increase recycling and reduce waste.
-This is also a Council Best Value Practise Indicator (BVPI82a).
-Over this monitoring period 16.04% of household waste was recycled which is 1.66% above the target figure.
-This is an improvement on the previous monitoring where 12.6% of household waste was recycled, which was slightly below the target of 13.45%.
+This is also a National Indicator (192).
+Over this monitoring period 37.87% of household waste was recycled which is 3.37% above the target figure of 34.5%.
+This is an improvement on the previous monitoring period.

-Pollution control improvements
+Pollution control improvements-